Home > All Recipes > Brownies and Bars > Fudgy Almond Flour Brownies For Two

 Creamy brownie batter in a bowl.

-Combine the egg mix and melted chocolate.
-Stir until smooth and combined.
+4. Combine the egg mix and melted chocolate and stir until smooth and combined.

 Tip!
 Wondering what kind of cocoa powder is best in brownies?
 My preference is Dutch process cocoa for two reasons: it has a richer flavor than natural cocoa and it isn’t as acidic.